wieslawsoltes/Dock/docs/dock-styling.md

 For a deeper look at Dock internals see the [Deep Dive](dock-deep-dive.md) guide.

+## Template parts and pseudo classes

+Dock controls mark important elements in their templates with `PART_` names.
+When copying these templates keep the parts intact so features such as window dragging continue to work.
+For example `ToolChromeControl` defines `PART_Grip`, `PART_CloseButton` and `PART_MaximizeRestoreButton`, while `HostWindow` exposes `PART_TitleBar`.

+Controls also toggle pseudo classes to reflect their current state.
+These can be targeted in selectors to customize the appearance:

+- `DocumentControl` and `DocumentTabStripItem` use `:active`.
+- `DocumentTabStrip` and `ToolTabStrip` apply `:create` when new items can be added.
+- `ToolChromeControl` sets `:active`, `:pinned`, `:floating` and `:maximized`.
+- `HostWindow` toggles `:toolwindow`, `:dragging` and `:toolchromecontrolswindow`.
+- `ProportionalStackPanelSplitter` uses `:horizontal` or `:vertical` depending on orientation.

+Refer to the source code for the complete list of parts and classes.

 ## Creating a custom theme

 While overriding individual resources works for small tweaks, you can also define an entirely custom theme.
 Dock themes are ordinary `Styles` files that merge resource dictionaries.
 Create a new `.axaml` file and merge the Dock control styles along with your own accent resources.